 Secured loans work by allowing you to take out a loan secured against property, which is the main difference between a secured and unsecured loan (also known as a personal loan).

-To get a secured loan, you must own a property and have sufficient equity in it to fit your chosen lenders loan to value ratio requirements.
+To get one, you must own a property and have sufficient equity in it to fit your chosen lenders loan to value ratio requirements.

 Once you have a secured loan, it works much like a personal loan or mortgage, as they are repaid through monthly payments each month.